surfacesyntacticud/website/content/guidelines/u/relations/subj.md

 {{< /conll >}}

 Meanwhile, the sub-relation `subj@pass` is used to indicate a passive construction.
 This sub-relation can be used for both standard passive constructions, and for mediopassive constructions.
-You can find more information about expletive constructions on this [page](../../deep_features/pass).
+You can find more information about passive constructions on this [page](../../deep_features/pass).

 ### Passive constructions